 2. You’re using separate systems to manage ticketing, marketing and your website

 These days, the average smartphone offers pretty seamless integration between your social media, photos, emails and contacts.
 Does your ticketing partner do the same thing for your business?
-If you’re being forced to handle ticketing through one platform, marketing through another and website management through yet another still, then it’s a good time to start asking why your business shouldn’t be as well integrated as the phone in your pocket.
+If you’re being forced to handle ticketing through one platform and marketing through yet another still, then it’s a good time to start asking why your business shouldn’t be as well integrated as the phone in your pocket.

 3. They’re not being straight about the value of your data